wuyang1002431655/tango_with_django_19/manuscript/chapter12-bootstrap.md

 Again we have manually transformed the form created by the `{{ form.as_p }}` template tag, and added the various bootstrap classes.

-I> ###Bootstrap, HTML and Django Kludge
+W> ###Bootstrap, HTML and Django Kludge
-I>
+W>
-I> This is not the best solution - we have kind of kludged it together.
+W> This is not the best solution - we have kind of kludged it together.
-I> It would be much nicer and cleaner if we could instruct Django when building the HTML for the form to insert the appropriate classes.
+W> It would be much nicer and cleaner if we could instruct Django when building the HTML for the form to insert the appropriate classes.

 ##Using `Django-Bootstrap-Toolkit`
 An alternative solution would be to use something like the `django-bootstrap-toolkit` see
 <https://github.com/dyve/django-bootstrap-toolkit>.
-To install the `django-bootstrap-toolkit` run, `pip install django-bootstrap-toolkit`.
+To install the `django-bootstrap-toolkit` run:

+{lang="text",linenos=off}
+	pip install django-bootstrap-toolkit

 Add, `bootstrap_toolkit` to the `INSTALLED_APPS` tuple in `settings.py`.

-To use the toolkit within our templates, we need to first load the toolkit `{% load bootstrap_toolkit %}` and then call the function that updates the generated HTML, i.e.
-`{{ form|as_bootstrap }}`.
-Applying this solution to the `category.html` template, we arrive at the following.
+To use the toolkit within our templates, we need to first load the toolkit using the `load` template tag, `{% load bootstrap_toolkit %}`, and then call the function that updates the generated HTML, i.e.  `{{ form|as_bootstrap }}`.
+Updating the `category.html` template, we arrive at the following.

 {lang="html",linenos=off}
 	{% extends "rango/base.html" %}

 	{% load bootstrap_toolkit %}
 	{% block title %}Add Category{% endblock %}